 It is not they [members of the S.S. & S.A., M.S.].
 It is not they alone, but the whole German people, all its millions.
-It is the whole German nation who murdered all the Jews during the course of the last year. – Seven million Jews, seven million souls of Israel!
+It is the whole German nation who murdered all the Jews during the course of the last year.
+Seven million Jews, seven million souls of Israel!
 Count!
 One!
 One soul.
 Two!
 Three!
 Continue further!
 On and on, up to seven million … count!
 Count! … you must not stop!
 For us, a few utterly wretched ones, still living – alas that this should be called living! – this is a memorial service for the departed souls.
 Count on, count on, until your lips and tongue dry up in your mouth, and the spittle congeals.
 Count, count!
 Four Jewish lives, five, six, further, further… don't call out the names of these holy martyrs, because you cannot call out seven million names!
 You don't know them.
 No, you don't know them.
 You knew not their names nor certainly the lives of these Jews and never their inner souls.
 Woe unto us, that we never acquired even a superficial knowledge of the Jewish soul!
 Woe unto us that we did not know her.
 Now she is destroyed and gone forever.
 Gone forever!